awesomephant/blog/posts/continuous-typography.md

 {% include "fig.liquid", src: "/assets/continuous-type/paragraph-static.svg", caption: "A block of text typeset with absolute values.", alt: "A paragraph is set in a serif typeface.
 Values for measure, font size, line height, etc. are shown in red.", source: "Sample text from *Flexible Typesetting* by Tim Brown.", class: "big" %}

-Take the font size, for instance: We want to set this so it gives the right voice to the piece of writing we're working with, but it also has to be appropriate to the typeface we've chosen, the size of the page, and it should result in a comfortable number of characters per line.
+Take the font size: We want to set this so it gives the right voice to the piece of writing we're working with, but it also has to be appropriate to the typeface we've chosen, the size of the page, and it should result in a comfortable number of characters per line.
 Other adjustments follow from it: A change in type size might compel different spacing, a change in weight, hyphenation, and so on.

-In print, you tweak these values until you arrive at a set of numbers that produces the visual expression you aimed for.
-And because you're working with a piece of paper of fixed dimensions and permanent ink, you can be fairly sure that the numbers you've established will stay intact throughout the production process, and land in the reader's hand just how you intended.
+In print, you tweak these values until you arrive at a set of numbers that produces the visual expression you want.
+And because you're working with a piece of paper of fixed dimensions and permanent ink, you can be fairly sure that the numbers you've established will stay intact throughout the production process, and land in the reader's hands just how you intended.

-But on the web, this method starts to fail.
+But on the web, things are less reliable.
 Unlike a paper sheet, the browser window your text will be viewed in is completely variable; it can take on any size and apsect ratio whatsoever.
-If we set our font size to a fixed number (`18px`, say), the relationship between it and the browser window will be different on every screen, and unpleasant on most.

-And the size is of the browser window isn't the only variable in play: Readers can modify type size and colours through their browser or opertating system, or have your text translated into their own language on the fly.
+If we set our font size to a fixed number (`18px`, say), the relationship between it and the browser window will be different on every screen.
+Readers can also modify type size and colours through their browser or opertating system, or have your text translated into their own language on the fly.
 Your choice of typeface might well be overwritten by a user's preference or a failed network request, and even the text itself might change over time.

 The traditional guidelines of typography about line-lengths, spacing, harmonies, and so on still apply on the web; it's just that we're now trying to apply them in a context where many of their parameters have become variable.
-There are ways to lock down some of these parameters - there's a HTML snippet that prevents people from resizing your type, for instance - but that seems to me to run counter to the promise of the medium: that it works for anyone, anywhere.
+There are ways to lock down some of these parameters - there's a HTML snippet that prevents people from resizing your type, for example - but that seems to me to run counter to a central promise of the web as a medium: that it works for anyone, anywhere.

 What we need is a way to make typographic decisions in a way that is relative to all of these variable parameters, but still gives us some control over the resulting visual expression.
-The construct that lets us do this - generate different outputs depending on a set of inputs with arbitrary granularity - is called a continuous function.
+The construct that lets us do this is called a continuous function.

 ## A continuous approach